-The Ultimate Survival Guide for Widows
+The Ultimate Checklist for Widows

 Short and Sweet Summary: If you’re struggling to complete ALL of the post-death tasks, you need this ultimate checklist for widows that covers everything a new widow must do.